Master Bath Remodel – Planning and Budgeting

 4. Consider changing the layout and the associated costs.

 5. Get estimates from qualified kitchen and bath specialists.

-With proper planning you can turn your bathrom from ordinary to extra-ordinary:
+With proper planning you can turn your bathroom from ordinary to extraordinary:

 This article was contributed by Patrick Kennedy of Superior Woodcraft.

 Superior Woodcraft, Inc.